The key to high impact public speaking and presenting is contained in a number of timeless, real and very powerful truths.

 Truth 34 – You drive your presentation success – own it

-– Having to present content you don’t like or agree with
+– Share content you don’t like or agree with

-– Having to give a presentation you have had little time to prepare for
+– Give a presentation you have had little time to prepare for

 At Mindful Presenter, we would argue strongly that these are not presentation skills training issues.
 They are leadership and cultural issues.